 Tracy Arm: Dramatic glacial fjord in Juneau's backyard

 A trip to Tracy Arm is a full-day round-trip boat tour that takes you just south of Juneau.
 It is within the Tongass National Forest and just off the Stephens Passage waterway.
 The fjord triggers sensory overload.
 Steep granite walls tower over the water's surface.
 The face of the South Sawyer Glacier stretches six-tenths of a mile across.

 The arm is filled with glaciers, icebergs and wildlife - whales, bald eagles, and even the occasional black bear.
 In the spring, hundreds of harbor seals with pups dot the floating ice platforms.

 The main attraction is the glacier itself as it calves off huge chunks of clear blue ice, which cascade into the water and become instant icebergs.
 The sound can be louder than a cannon shot.
 All watercraft are advised to stay a safe distance from the falling ice.

 Enter Glacier Bay, and you cruise along shorelines that were completely covered by ice about 200 years ago when George Vancouver first ventured into Icy Straits in 1794.
 As the weighty glaciers continue to recede, the land experiences a natural phenomenon known as isostatic rebound.
 The terrain rises about an inch per year, and fresh earth emerges along the shores.

 A melange of marine mammals travel the area's waters.
-Along the shore and in the surrounding country you may spot bear, goats, moose, and wide variety of birdlife.
+Along the shore and in the surrounding country you may spot bears, goats, moose, and a wide variety of birdlife.